agile-ts/documentation/docs/main/StyleGuide.md

 In order to communicate to our backend, we have to create [rest calls](https://en.wikipedia.org/wiki/Representational_state_transfer).
 For better maintainability, these rest calls are outsourced from the [action.ts](#-actionts) file and provided by this section in function shape.
-These route functions should only be used in the [action.ts](#-actionts) of the Entity.
+These route functions should only be used in the [actions](#-actionts) of the Entity.
 It's not recommended calling them from outside the corresponding Entity.
 ```ts title="todo.route.ts in 📁todo"
 import {TodoInterface} from "./todo.interface";